Necessity is the mother of invention. But in many cases, scammers are the drive force of any progress.

 So, the next step is the search for patterns, let’s call them profiles and their analysis in order to gain new knowledge.
 In our example, let’s say, a ‘hidden’ pattern was found that periodically during strong winds the voltage level decreases.
 After repeated measurements, it will be possible to identify that this occurs during a storm.

 As a result, we don’t only receive information about the wind speed but also about its possible cause because the sensor is solar powered.
 After analyzing the history, as well as comparing the data with technological work in the field, it will be possible to conclude the reason why the yield is poor.
 For example, crop protection products were applied before heavy rain, so they didn’t work.

 Thus, an enormous amount of information is collected with help of IoT sensors.
 At the moment it is still difficult to say how the collected information will be used in the future.
 With such simple examples, it is already clear that people should pay much more attention to data protection than they thought they should.
-If we could use the capacity of security technology more effectively, it would allow us to launch IoT service in different spheres faster.
+If we could use the capacity of security technology more effectively, it would allow us to launch IoT services in different spheres faster.
 This will be especially topical in medicine in the near future.
-As you know, master of information, master of situation.
+As you know, master of information, master of the situation.